typingtanuki/locomotive/README.md

 ### Installing the SSD

-NOTE: This step is easier done before setting the aluminium cover as it blocks the back-side of the LattePanda.
-If you whish to add an SSD later or if you forgot this step, please refer to the section "Changing the SSD"
+> **NOTE**: This step is easier done before setting the aluminium cover as it blocks the back-side of the LattePanda.
+If you wish to add an SSD later or if you forgot this step, please refer to the section "Changing the SSD"

-NOTE: Make sure to have unplugged the power from the LattePanda Alpha
+> **NOTE**: Make sure to have unplugged the power from the LattePanda Alpha

-NOTE: There are several sizes of SSDs.
-Shorter ones will require an adaptator in order to be used with the LattePanda Alpha.
+> **NOTE**: There are several sizes of SSDs.
+Shorter ones will require an adapter in order to be used with the LattePanda Alpha.

 1. Unscrew the silver screw on the back of the LattePanda facing the SSD port
 2. Slide the SSD in the port